Hi |

 Loom - Structure that holds warp strands taut for weaving and knotting.
 Looms can be vertical, horizontal, fixed or mobile.

-Loop pile - this is a hard-wearing surface designed to minimize tracking.
+Loop pile - this is a hard-wearing surface designed to minimise tracking.
 Loop pile is the same as cut pile before it is trimmed.

 Machine-made - Constructed on an electrically powered machine, now usually computer controlled.